AnchalSinha25/db1/README.md

 # db1
+#CREATING DATABASE AND TABLES USING PYTHON

+#Project Name: Database Creation with Python

+#KEYNOTES
 Data Model
 Data model is an abstract model that organizes elements of data and standardizes how they relate to one other and to the properties of real world entities.
 ![image](https://github.com/AnchalSinha25/db1/assets/89031662/2b24022d-388e-4792-85fb-985a3b91da92)